mantlenetworkio/networks/run-node-mainnet_binary.md

 sh geth.sh
 ```

-you need to change DATADIR to where you want to store data
+you need to change DATADIR to where you want to store data \
 you need to change ETH1_HTTP to your own rpc
+> note: if sync speed is slow , You could try to use https://dtl-us.mantle.xyz for US , https://dtl-eu.mantle.xyz/ for EU, https://dtl-ap.mantle.xyz/ for APAC .
+You could find this config in ./mainnet/envs/geth.env, the default value is : https://dtl.mantle.xyz .